-We are constantly researching into aspects of forage.
+We are constantly researching the different aspects of forage.
 We are suspicious that many cured forages (hay/haylage) for horse feed appear to be being made for yield and perhaps high protein content without reference to actual nutritional quality.
 This could lead to nitrate toxicity in horse hay or haylage.

-In the hundreds of forage analysis Forageplus carries out each year we are seeing a trend where a moderate to high protein level can often be an indicator of high nitrate toxicity in horse hay or haylage.
-Specifically this means that the protein quality looks good but when looking at either nitrate content or the ratio of nitrogen to sulphur you find that protein is actually far from what it looks.
+In the hundreds of forage analyses Forageplus carries out each year we are seeing a trend where a moderate to high protein level can often be an indicator of high nitrate toxicity in horse hay or haylage.
+Specifically, this means that the protein quality looks good but when looking at either nitrate content or the ratio of nitrogen to sulphur you find that protein is far from what it looks.

 Until recently, nitrate toxicity from high nitrates in forage has not been seen as being an issue for horses.
 As with many areas in the horse nutrition world, there is little research to look into levels of nitrates and how they might affect horses.

-In the US nitrate accumulation is recognised to occur in specific forage, weeds and small grain species (oat, barley, wheat, rye), and in stressed growing conditions such as drought.
-But what of Europe and the UK and how might nitrate toxicity in horse hay or haylage content of affect horses?
+In the US nitrate accumulation is recognised to occur in specific forage, weeds and small grain species (oat, barley, wheat, rye), and stressed growing conditions such as drought.
+But what of Europe and the UK and how might nitrate toxicity in horse hay or haylage content affect horses?

 Again it must be stressed that there is little research on this subject for horses but testing of hay/haylage to show nitrate levels for broodmares is quite common in the U.S.

-The damaging effects of nitrate toxity in cattle are well documented and North Carolina State University has suggested that safe limits for equines be matched to those known for cattle states
+The damaging effects of nitrate toxicity in cattle are well documented and North Carolina State University has suggested that safe limits for equines be matched to those known for cattle states

 Excessive intake of nitrates decreases the blood’s oxygen-carrying ability, which causes anxiety, increased respiration rate, and breathing difficulty.
 Severe cases result in loss of coordination, muscle twitching, and death.
 Excess levels of nitrates can occur where more fertilizer nitrogen is applied than needed and from drought stress on plants.NC State University Fact Sheet.